masonfmatthews/rails_assignments/assignments/motivational_quotations/README.md

 ### Deliverables

-* **A Repository.** Create a new github repository under your account.
+* **A Repository.** Fork this Github repository.
 Commit often, not just at the end.
 * **Your First Rails App!**

+Create a pull request when you are finished with your work.

 ### Requirements